benwilcock/spring-cloud-gateway-demo/docs/runtime-discovery-and-service-hiding.md

 #### First, Check that the Greeting Service is Hidden:

 The Greeting Service operates on port `8762` inside the Docker network.
-Let's try to call it from the browser using [http://localhost:8762/greeting](http://localhost:8762/greeting).
+Let's try to call it from your favorite browser using [http://localhost:8762/greeting](http://localhost:8762/greeting).
 You should be told that "the site can't be reached".
 This is because the Greeting Service is hidden.
 Essentially it exists on inside a private network (as if it were behind a company firewall for example).
 It should not be possible for us to talk to the greeting service directly.

 #### Next, Access the Greeting Service via the Gateway:

-Now, Navigate to [http://localhost/service/greeting][11] in your browser.
+Now, Navigate your browser to [http://localhost/service/greeting][11] in your browser.
 You should get a perfectly valid response with content similar to the "Hello, World" JSON shown below.

 ```json
 { "id": 1, "content": "Hello, World!"}